PremoWeb/chadburn/docs-svelte/static/markdown/api/overview.md

 # Chadburn API Overview

+> **Development Notice**: The Chadburn API is designed using an API-first approach, where the API specification is defined and documented before implementation.
+This ensures a consistent and well-thought-out API design that serves as the foundation for all client implementations.

 Chadburn provides a comprehensive HTTP API that allows you to interact with the scheduler programmatically.
 This API enables you to create, read, update, and delete jobs, as well as monitor the status of your scheduled tasks.

 ## API Basics